JohanLi1990/Learning_Notes/TulingNotes.md

                     break;
                 }
   ```
+  - `selectRebuildSelector`, not only recreates Selector, but also transfers all `SelectionKeys` from old selector to new Selector
+  - Note how `selectRebuildSelector` is triggered by `selectCnt`? `selectCnt` is normally reset to 1 when the event is a normal event (Read, Write, Accept); however if `selector` is waken up with non-sense, it can grow to very large.

   - **Note the performance optimization technique of `selectRebuildSelector`**,
     - we want the critical path which is `select` (parent method) to be optimized by C2 compiler (inlining)
     - if we include a branch that is rarely reached in `select`, the method size might get too large to be inlined, thus 99.999% of code